Last Updated on

 My Rating: 4.5 out of 5 stars

 Sunblock and sweat run into my eyes as I trudge through a harsh, unearthly landscape.
 Ahead, the trail is fading away and a blast furnace sun beats down.
-A whisper of self-doubt tells me it’s just me and the desert now.
+A whisper of self-doubt reminds me that I’m completely alone in the middle of the driest desert in the world.
 I take a slow, deep breath and scan the horizon for San Bartolo, a once-thriving village that dissolved into rubble more than a century ago.

-When I started this trek, I had absolutely no idea what I was getting into.
+When I started this hike, I had absolutely no idea what I was getting into.

 Aside from knowing that I was walking towards a hard-to-find ghost town and there was some water along the way, I knew little else.
 There wasn’t much information I could find online, and all I really knew is that my trip to San Bartolo would be far from my typical Colorado hiking experience back home.